 I’m pretty sure I’m not alone in feeling a wee bit anxious bringing a baby to a hotel.
 Will the guests next door call the front desk if my little cries?
 Will the guests next door throw a raging party and prompt me to call the front desk?

 Match your home.
-Mimicking your baby’s bedroom will make her more comfortable—and more likely to sleep in a new environment.
-For us that means we travel with a white noise machine (we use and love this one, and it’s sturdy and compact enough to travel); otherwise, this free app is great, and it doesn’t turn off after 20 minutes like some others do.
+Mimicking your baby’s bedroom will make her more comfortable—and more likely to sleep in the hotel room.
+For us that means we travel with a white noise machine whenever we go on a family vacation (we use and love this one, and it’s sturdy and compact enough to travel); otherwise, this free app is great, and it doesn’t turn off after 20 minutes like some others do.
 Rooms usually have blackout curtains that block light from the street outside.
 Do anything else that will make the hotel feel more comfortable—bring a lovey, play Baby’s favorite lullaby, whatever.

 Arrange a baby bed.
 If you don’t bed share, call ahead to ensure the concierge has a crib or pack n play waiting in your room.
 But ask if there will be a charge (some places tack on an extra $10 a night); if that’s the case, it may be cheaper to buy one and have it shipped to the hotel ahead of time.
 You can always arrange to have it donated if you don’t want to lug it home.
 And if your baby sleeps in a rock n play, you’ll need to bring or ship one—I’ve yet to find a hotel that has them.